Industrial Designer, Fi Innovations, Invercargill

 Bachelor of Design in Product Design

-He loves the variety his career offers, says design alumnus Haydn Jack who is now an industrial designer at Fi Innovations, New Zealand’s leading additive manufacturing and composites specialists.
+He loves the variety his career offers, says AUT design alumnus Haydn Jack who is now an industrial designer at Fi Innovations, New Zealand’s leading additive manufacturing and composites specialists.

 Prepared for the future of design

 He has always been interested in art and design, Haydn says.

 “I chose to study product design after topping my design class in high school, and decided to study an area I was passionate and curious about.
 I found AUT an attractive option with its industry contacts, resources, and seasoned lecturers.”

 “The course content allowed me to fall in love with the variety of work opportunities in the design industry.
 I also loved the intimate class size and the studio spaces we were given to work in.

 “AUT has its finger on the pulse of design, which is an especially dynamic industry.
 The workshops and studios make use of the latest technology for designers to make their ideas a reality.
 With strong connections and staff within the industry, alongside some game-changing graduates, AUT is leading the change in thinking for the future of design.”

 Seeing his skills and passion for design grow throughout his studies was highlight for him, Haydn says.

 “The culmination of my time at AUT had to be the final-year exhibition.
 It was great to see everyone’s efforts and skills from the past three years reflected in a major design project in an area of their choosing.
 It was also special to be recognised for the growth of my own skills, and upon graduating I was granted the 2016 AUT Head of School Award.”